Sneccello/GitQuery/README.md

 and running queries on the RDD.
 The results are then visualized on the app with streamlit.
 ![query diagram](query-diag.drawio.svg)

-A few diagrams are auto-generated, but in the streamlit MPA, a SQL interface is also provided to interact with spark directly.
-You can run own your SQL commands on the Spark RDD and see the result dataframe directly on the app.
+A few diagrams are auto-generated, but in the streamlit application, a SQL interface is also provided to interact with spark directly.
+You can run your own SQL commands on the Spark RDD and see the result dataframe directly on the app.
 Additionally, you can take a look at the spark query plan, with some operations highlighted, such as utilized partition filtering when reading the dataset for the query.